 <h1>Local History Photograph collection</h1>

-- Offer XML output
+- Offer XML or JSON output

 - Output Dublin Core or similar standard metadata

 - Include notifications of records that have been deleted